phazon0/phazon0/README.md

 # Bolibompa dev #

-- 🌱 I’m currently learning: C#, python, php, and java
+- 🌱 I’m currently learning: Java and some other stuff
 - 🔏 I´m currently working on Artemis.dev and Provision
 - 💬 Ask me about: Block Game Cheating
 - 📫 How to reach me: Discord